Democrats fight to hold onto Michigan seat in larger battle for Senate control - NewsChannel 3-12

 Democrats need to pick up four seats to gain control of the US Senate if Trump wins reelection.
 But if Biden secures the presidency, his party would need to win three seats since his vice president, Kamala Harris, would be a tiebreaker vote in the Senate.

-Four Republican-held Senate seats are currently tilting toward Democrats, with the GOP favored to flip Alabama, according to Inside Elections with Nathan L. Gonzales.
+Four Republican-held Senate seats are currently tilting toward Democrats, with the GOP favored to flip Alabama, according to Inside Elections.
 Two Senate races in Iowa and Montana, with Republican incumbents, are toss-ups.

 For Democrats, losing a second seat could complicate the party’s path to take control of the Senate.

-Note: CLARIFICATION: This story has been updated to reflect that Roe’s firm has done work for James.